IN THIS ARTICLE

 Nicolas Benavides, now a data scientist at Stanford, wrote about his experience landing a data analyst internship.
 The interview process started with phone screens.
 These conversations included behavioral questions, basically meant to determine whether he was a healthy, safe person.
 After that, sometimes employers would give him tasks to complete in order to demonstrate his aptitude for programming and communicating.

-You’ll probably find yourself in the same situations.
+You’ll probably find yourself in the same situation.
 Run yourself through mock interviews to prepare.
 Here’s how:

 - Generate a list of questions.